xiaowang1516/NightSurveillance/README.md

 - This repository contains the NighSurveillance dataset for the following paper：[When Pedestrian Detection Meets Nighttime Surveillance: A New Benchmark (IJCAI 2020)](https://www.ijcai.org/Proceedings/2020/71).
 Pedestrian detection at nighttime is a challenging problem largely underrepresented in the literature, while it is crucial in surveillance applications.
 Current benchmarks are insufficient to bridge such a gap between autonomous driving and surveillance scenarios.
 NightSurveillance is designed to comprehensively cover the following challenging and benefit practical security applications.

 - You can download [NightSurveillance](https://pan.baidu.com/s/1uIhMBKmQgPdbVjR2EK7o5g) now.
-Extraction code：akzx
+(Extraction code：akzx) The NightSurveillance Dataset is for academic use only.
+By downloading the dataset, you guarantee that you will use this dataset for academic work only.

 - Other dataset vs NightSurveillance dataset.
 ![](https://github.com/xiaowang1516/NightSurveillance/blob/master/1.png)